vikas-azureiot/MSLearnLabs-AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_07-analyze-message-data-in-real-time.md

 1. On the **Overview** pane, scroll down to view the metrics tiles.

-1. Adjacent to **Show data for last**, change the time range to one hour.

     The **Device to cloud messages** tile should be plotting some current activity.
 If no activity is shown, wait a short while, as there's some latency.

     With your device sending telemetry, and your hub receiving it, the next step is to route the messages to their correct endpoints.